 The first paragraph of this story was generated by Space Wrecks.
 Its an automated bot that generates snippets inspired by Stewart Cowley’s Terran Trade Authority book, “Spacewreck: Ghostships & Derelicts of Space”.
 I adore the aforementioned book and highly recommend it to anyone who loves short stories about derelict ships and what might have happened to them.

-The characters in this story use neopronouns, which are used most commonly by transgender, non-binary and gender-nonconforming people.
+The characters in this story use neopronouns, which are sometimes used by transgender, non-binary and gender-nonconforming people.
 Since these characters aren’t human, it didn’t make sense to use human ideas of gender.

 ARCH/WF6.5: The soldiers bounced over the drone-dotted scrub, stopping within the confines of the Pithia.
 The colossal wreck was festooned with alien automata.
 There, they waited for sundown, beneath the ancient binary stars.

 “Doesn’t feel safe, Matriarch…” Ol chittered through the comms.
 “I can sense their gaze even through the ship.”

 Matriarch Ka made a curt sst noise at the scout and gave their recently-rescued Field specialist Ri a series of commands and feelings via the pheromone-link.
 Ri responded with a short return burst of Ka’s input to confirm it, then set to work singing resonance frequencies into the surrounding metal.
 At most, it would keep them hidden from the Benefactor’s watching metal eyes until sunrise; at worst…

 Ol was skittering nervously around the large chamber they had chosen inside the Pithia’s ruined superstructure.
 Xyr noises were sure to attract the automata outside if xe kept this up – the drones might be programmed to break down the ship’s various composites, but there was no telling what other duty they had been charged with.